-But if your indigestion began suddenly, and you are experiencing severe symptoms or are older than age 55, your doctor may recommend:
+But if your indigestion began suddenly, and you are experiencing severe symptoms or are older than age 55, your provider may recommend:

 Lifestyle changes may help ease indigestion.
-Your doctor may recommend:
+Your health care provider may recommend:

-- Finding alternatives for medications that trigger indigestion
+- Finding alternatives for medicines that trigger indigestion.

-If your indigestion persists, medications may help.
-Over-the-counter antacids are generally the first choice.
+If your indigestion won't go away, medicines may help.
+Nonprescription antacids are generally the first choice.
 Other options include:

 - Prokinetics, which may be helpful if your stomach empties slowly.

-- Antidepressants or anti-anxiety medications, which may ease the discomfort from indigestion by decreasing your sensation of pain.
+- Antidepressants or anti-anxiety medicines, which may ease the discomfort from indigestion by decreasing your sensation of pain.